marcgraub/totretolacio/php/site/totretolacio/wp-content/plugins/redirection/readme.txt

 Display geographic information about an IP address, as well as a full user agent information, to try and understand who the visitor is.

+You are able to disable or reduce IP collection to meet the legal requirements of your geographic region, and can change the amount of information captured from the bare minimum to HTTP headers.

+You can also log any redirect happening on your site, including those performed outside of Redirection.

+= Add HTTP headers =

+HTTP headers can be added to redirects or your entire site that help reduce the impact of redirects or help increase security.
+You can also add your own custom headers.

 = Track 404 errors =

 Redirection will keep track of all 404 errors that occur on your site, allowing you to track down and fix problems.

+Errors can be grouped to show where you should focus your attention, and can be redirected in bulk.

+= Query parameter handling =

+You can match query parameters exactly, ignore them, and even pass them through to your target.

+= Migrate Permalinks =

+Changed your permalink structure?
+You can migrate old permalinks simply by entering the old permalink structure.
+Multiple migrations are supported.

 = Apache & Nginx support =

 By default Redirection will manage all redirects using WordPress.
 However you can configure it so redirects are automatically saved to a .htaccess file and handled by Apache itself.

 If you use Nginx then you can export redirects to an Nginx rewrite rules file.

+= Fine-grained permissions =

+Fine-grained permissions are available so you can customise the plugin for different users.
+This makes it particularly suitable for client sites where you may want to prevent certain actions, and remove functionality.

 = Import & Export =